Diogenio Bigaglia

 Diogenio Bigaglia (about 1678–1745) was a Venetian monk, and a well-known composer and virtuoso of his time.

 Life

 Bigaglia was born on the island of Murano, just north of Venice.
 He entered the Benedictine monastery of San Giorgio Maggiore in Venice in 1694.
 In 1700 he was ordained a priest, and in 1713 became the prior of the monastery.

 Works

 He composed both sacred and secular vocal works.
-Of his larger sacred compositions little has survived.
-His instrumental music includes several polyphonic concerti and solo works, notably his 12 sonatas for violin or recorder (flauto) and basso continuo Opus 1, published by Le Cène in Amsterdam in about 1722 or 1723.
+Little survives of his larger sacred compositions.
+His instrumental music includes several polyphonic concerti and solo works, notably his Opera Prima, XII Sonate a Violino Solo o Sia Flauto e Violoncello o Basso Continuo ('12 sonatas for violin or recorder and violoncello or basso continuo'), published by Le Cène in Amsterdam in about 1722 or 1723.